Chrislesnik/brrrr-ai/README.md

 ```

 After the user signs in with the magic link, the app will automatically call `accept_invite(token)` to add them to the organization.

+### Example env and debug

+If you need to verify that envs are present in a deployed build:

+- Ensure the above VITE_* variables are set in Vercel (Preview/Production per your URL).
+- Redeploy with build cache disabled so Vite inlines them.
+- Open your app with `?env=1` appended to the URL to see the Env Debug page (example: `http://localhost:5173/?env=1`).